YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-3rd-gen.md

 >}}

 - Sample songs:
-  - 「Mag-ingat」 [^ben-and-ben-songs-mag-ingat]
+  - 《Mag-ingat》 [^ben-and-ben-songs-mag-ingat]
-  - 「Lunod」 [^ben-and-ben-songs-lunod]
+  - 《Lunod》 [^ben-and-ben-songs-lunod]
-  - 「Pasalubong」 [^ben-and-ben-songs-pasalubong]
+  - 《Pasalubong》 [^ben-and-ben-songs-pasalubong]
-  - 「Pagtingin」 [^ben-and-ben-songs-pagtingin]
+  - 《Pagtingin》 [^ben-and-ben-songs-pagtingin]
-  - 「Upuan」 [^ben-and-ben-songs-upuan]
+  - 《Upuan》 [^ben-and-ben-songs-upuan]
 - Did you know?
   - In 2017 they expanded into 9 members.
-  - In 2018 their 2016 song 「Susi」 was included as an OST for the 2018 film 「GOYO: Ang Batang Heneral」.
+  - In 2018 their 2016 song 《Susi》 was included as an OST for the 2018 film 《GOYO: Ang Batang Heneral》.
   - ***Ben&Ben*** is 2020's Most Streamed Philippine Artist in Spotify.
   - They also trended in Korea's largest music streaming service, **Melon**.
 - Authority control: